lehmann7/marky/README.md

 `marky` markup is compatible with standard Markdown. `marky` introduces a simple markup syntax for executing python code embedded in Markdown text.

+In the following a short introduction of `marky` is presented.
-In order to understand the examples and see the complete `marky` syntax please refer to the following documents.
+In order to understand the complete `marky` features and syntax please refer to the following documents.

 1. *Read the Rendered Documents*
 * [`marky` Quickstart](https://lehmann7.github.io/quickstart.html)